bendavis78/paper-date-picker/README.md

 multiple unrelated changes (eg: "Fix for XYZ and other tweaks").
 Also, don't include "opinionated" changes that aren't necessary for the feature or bugfix.

+When submitting a PR for a bugfix, please reference the issue number in the commit message.
+For example: "Fixes issue #123".

 ---